LUTZ BUSINESS INSIGHTS

-Business owners generally don’t like to think about it, but eventually a transition out of their business is inevitable.
-There are several ways to transition out of a business including a sale to family members, employees, or to a third party.
-In this blog we will focus on the sale to a third party buyer.
+Business owners generally don’t like to think about it, but eventually, a transition out of their business is inevitable.
+There are several ways to transition out of a business, including a sale to family members, employees, or to a third party.
+In this blog, we will focus on the sale to a third-party buyer.

 Preparation and Timing

-Running a business requires juggling many responsibilities and making important decisions that affect the future success of the company.
+Running a business requires juggling many responsibilities and making important decisions that impact the future success of the company.
 It’s no wonder that many business owners fail to consider the best timing for them to transition their business.
 Sure, it’s a tough decision to make, but by carefully considering the following factors, the decision about timing will be made with greater confidence.